yixiangchee/COMP20008-Data-Linkage/README.md

 Most matching records were put in the same block, producing high true positives (1059) and low false negatives (38), hence pair completeness is high.
 This was done by creating a large number of blocks, and by this most blocks having a low number of products assigned to it were able to be compared quickly and found matches.
 Most products that do not match with each other were able to be in different blocks, producing high true negatives.

 There is still a significant number of false positives, of some product pairs with common generic properties in their name, these were placed into blocks with a rather high number of elements, such as ‘series’.
-However, the false positives (80392) are still much less than true negatives (1098963), hence when high true negatives added with low false negatives, the reduction ratio calculated was still rather high (reduction ratio = 1 − (tp + fp)/n = (tn + fn)/n, n=fp+fn+tp+tn).
+However, the false positives (80392) are still much less than true negatives (1098963), hence when high true negatives added with low false negatives, the reduction ratio calculated was still rather high.

+   **_reduction ratio = 1 − (tp + fp)/n = (tn + fn)/n, n=fp+fn+tp+tn_**

 To improve the performance, we can consider creating blocks with multiple n-words, price, or a combination of both.
 This should reduce the number of pairs in the blocks, thus speeding up the comparison.
 We could also examine and add the description to the blocks in addition to name and price, if exists, to improve accuracy.